jedisct1/c-blind-rsa-signatures/README.md

     RSA_BLIND_SECRET_deinit(&secret);
 ```

-The current API embraces the OpenSSL/BoringSSL style and conventions.
+The current API follows the OpenSSL/BoringSSL style and conventions.
 In particular, functions return `1` on success and `0` on error.